 It's a TV commercial for shampoo with a young woman smiling to the camera as she happily meets her friends in the mall.

-The purchasing behavior of Muslim consumers is therefore quite diverse.
+As an Islamic marketing agency, we understand that the purchasing behavior of Muslim consumers is therefore quite diverse.
 For instance, in Pakistan (a market of more than 170 million Muslims), there are no homogenous consumer patterns anchored in Islam.
-Other segmentation variables such as age, economic class, and education play a greater role in consumer behaviour.
+Other segmentation variables such as age, economic class, and education play a greater role in consumer behavior.
 This observation holds true for any market in the world regardless of whether Muslims are in a majority or not.
 Thus, a nuanced understanding of the drivers of purchasing behavior in each country is vital.

 What is Islamic Marketing?